When to use each type of test in the UserTesting platform

 • Standard unmoderated tests allow contributors to test a concept, prototype, website, or app independently without a moderator present.

-• During these tests, contributors complete tasks you’ve written and provide verbal feedback, all while their session is being recorded.
+• During these tests, participants complete tasks you’ve written and provide verbal feedback, all while their session is being recorded.

-• Consider using this format when you want to:
+• Consider using unmoderated tests when you want to:

 • Use larger sample sizes.
 You can include more contributors without requiring a moderator for each session, such as running a card sort with 30 participants.

-• Provide contributors with scheduling flexibility.
+• Provide participants with scheduling flexibility.
 They can choose when and where to complete the test.

-• Ensure contributors complete the test in a natural, comfortable environment, offering authentic insights.
+• Ensure participants complete the test in a natural, comfortable environment, offering authentic insights.

 When short tests are the right choice